 Therefore, you’ll find that your choice in this particular matter comes down to the feel you want from the blade.
 We personally prefer a good quality forged blade for the chef’s knife.
 The extra weight makes a significant difference when you tackle tougher chopping tasks.

 On the flip side, a high quality machined blade works very well for a serrated knife.
-The light feeling aids the in the quick and steady strokes required for a swift bread cutting operation.
+The light feeling aids in the quick and steady strokes required for a swift bread cutting operation.
 Finally, to ensure excellent quality and stain resistance, make sure you consider the material your knives are made from.

 There are 4 main contenders for the material that your knife is made from.
 Ceramic, stainless steel, carbon steel, and high carbon stainless steel, and we’ll break down each of these to help you make the best decision for your needs.